General Conference Information

 Q. Can delegate registration fees be paid in cash upon arrival?

 Ans.
-No. All fees must be paid by bank transfer or certified check no later than 30 November.
+No. All fees must be paid by bank transfer or certified check no later than December 15th.
 Shanghai-area schools that wish to pay cash via courier may do so, but the deadline is the same.
+That said, if an individual school can’t pay via the aforementioned means, we’ll be happy to figure out an alternative.

 Q. Will CISSMUN issue Chinese tax fapiao to schools that request it?

-Q. What if a school’s roster changes after Form II is due?
+Q. What if a school’s roster changes after the Final Registration form (Form II) is due?

 Travel, Accommodation and Sightseeing

-Q. Does CISSMUN recommend a specific hotel for participating schools?
+Q. Does CISSMUN recommend specific hotels for participating schools?

 Ans.
-We recommend the Ramada Plaza Pudong.
-Details, room rates and a booking form can be found under the Accommodation tab on the CISSMUN website.
-The hotel is within walking distance of the Concordia campus.
+Yes.
+We recommend the Grand Metropark Jiayou, the Diamond Court Residence, Green Court Serviced Apartments or the Ramada Plaza Pudong.
+Details and room rates can be found under the Accommodation tab on the CISSMUN website.
+All four hotels are within walking distance of the Concordia campus.

-Q. What is the neighborhood like around the hotel?
+Q. What is the neighborhood like around the hotels?

 Ans.
-The Ramada Plaza Pudong is located in Jinqiao, the same suburb as the Concordia campus.
+All of the aforementioned hotels are located in Jinqiao, the same Shanghai suburb as the Concordia campus.
 The immediate surroundings are very green and pretty quiet.
-Within 15 minute’s walk there are dozens of restaurants and places to shop.
+Within a fifteen-minute walk there are dozens of restaurants and places to shop.
 It’s a safe and convenient expatriate enclave, but a little dull and fairly expensive.

-Q. Is the hotel within walking distance of the subway?
+Q. Are the hotels within walking distance of the subway?

 Q. Does CISSMUN offer home stays to visiting students?